 If we focus on planning and implementation, it may very soon turn out, that the foundation of our business plan is purely assumptions (we focus on building plans based on our interpretation of a future reality which was not validated in any way).
 Running a business based on unverified assumptions is a simple recipe for trouble.

-“No business plan survives the first contact with a customer” – it is an observation – but very often painfully real.
+“No business plan survives the first contact with a customer” is an observation, but very often painfully real.
 The chances of you coming out immediately (at the first attempt) with an idea for a ready-to-build business are very small.
 That is a reason why we need to use more adaptable approaches when we start to build a strategy.

-• Low risk – if you have a significant experience in serving to the market which is not changing rapidly, and if you going to deliver a relatively small adjustment.
+Low risk: if you have significant experience serving the market which is not changing rapidly, and if you are going to deliver a relatively small adjustment.
 There are still risks, but they can be easily mitigated.

-• High risk – making a pivot, building an alternative business model where more than two building blocks in business model canvas have changed.
-Especially if the change is irreversible connected with large investment – if this is true, its often a one-way decision.
+High risk: making a pivot, building an alternative business model where more than two building blocks in the Business Model Canvas have changed.
+Especially if the change is irreversible, connected with large investment.
+If this is true, it’s often a one-way decision.

 [1] That was said by Steve Blank, when he paraphrased Helmuth Graf von Moltke, who said: “No campaign plan survives first contact with the enemy”